 Safe animal migration & security

 Zimbabwean conservation areas are boundless in their beauty and borders.
-Our project forms a fenceless natural corridor between two national parks at the epicenter of the Kavango-Zambezi Transfrontier Conservation area where the international borders of 5 countries converge.
+Wild Is Life's Panda Masuie forms a fenceless natural corridor between two national parks at the epicenter of the Kavango-Zambezi Transfrontier Conservation area where the international borders of 5 countries converge.
 Here is where the animals, once scared to enter knowing its storied past as a hunting concession, are now beginning to migrate through.
 Therefore, monitoring the borders for uninvited humans and learning about wildlife migration patterns is critical to become intelligent and predictive about poaching risks.

 Ecosystem and biodiversity management and conservation

-The location of our first project is unique, with red Kalahari sands covered with pristine forest, and remnants of orchards from iron age communities.
+The location of Wild Is Life is unique, with red Kalahari sands covered with pristine forest, and remnants of orchards from iron age communities.
 With elephant rewilding and the influx of everything from a first resident pack of wild dogs, prides of lions, and snickering hyenas, the ecology and biodiversity are evolving towards a new and more sustainable balance.
 This has immediate benefits for the area’s preservation of forest, soil rejuvenation, carbon storage footprint, and reduced fire hazards.

 Human wildlife conflict prevention

-We seek to integrate local communities in our approach, through economic development while simultaneously encouraging a respectful and symbiotic relationship with wildlife, as well as using technology to pre-emptively secure the safety of both people and animals.
+Integrating local communities in the approach is critical, through economic development while simultaneously encouraging a respectful and symbiotic relationship with wildlife, as well as using technology to pre-emptively secure the safety of both people and animals.

 We are grateful for those global technology partners who have already begun the journey with us and welcome more interest in supporting the Zambezi Project strategically or financially.